-I am pleased to introduce the NHS Counter Fraud Authority’s (NHSCFA) annual report and accounts for 2019-20.
+I am pleased to introduce the NHS Counter Fraud Authority Annual Report and Accounts for 2021-2022.

 It has been another positive year despite changes on a number of fronts.
 We have welcomed a new Chief Executive Officer (CEO) and three new Non-Executive Directors (NEDs).
 In common with many NHS organisations, the ongoing impact of COVID-19 has challenged our ability to meet our targets.
 Extensive work was done on examining the implications of the Health and Care Act 2022.
 We have also had to make preparations for relocating to our new London office and the reconfiguration of our Newcastle office.